MIROC-DOC/model_description/md_en/a-intro.md

 However, the sea ice thickness is usually only a predictor in the mixed-layer coupled model.
 In addition, the ground temperature is also higher in the oceans not covered by sea ice Normally, it is not a predictor variable.
-Also, in the CCSR/NIES AGCM, $q$ and $l$ are independent Not a variable , In fact, $q+l$ is the forecast variable.
+Also, in the CCSR/NIES AGCM, $q$ and $l$ are not independent variables, In fact, $q+l$ is the forecast variable.

 Of these,